 So, I took all the hard work and sacrifices I’d made, crumpled them up, and chucked them in the fire.

-I left the US, and I never returned.
+I saved up some money, left the US, and never returned.

 I thought so too…until Life hit me with these 5 belief-shattering realizations…